Through-the-Wall Nonlinear SAR Imaging: Inversion Method

 where $\bm{x}_{1,n} = \bm{x}_{1,n}(t) = \bm{x}_{0,n} + c_0 t \bm{k_0} / 2$ and $\theta _{0}=1.02 l_{min}/D=2.04 \pi c_{0}/(\omega _{0}D)$ is the half beamwidth of the antenna main lobe \cite{Silver}.
 The characteristic cone, described by the indicator function $I_{i,n}(t)$, corresponds to the main lobe of the circular dish antenna.
 The process, described in \eqref{3.1}-\eqref{3.2}, is performed for all $N$ antenna positions.
 The implementation of the procedure is straightforward.

 In contrast to the conventional SAR imaging algorithms, which perform matched filtering before delay-and-sum \cite{Gilman}, we apply only the delay-and-sum procedure to the raw data.
 Denote $\bm{f}(t) = Re (\widetilde{\bm{f}}(t))$.
 Then, given the vector valued function $\bm{f}(t) $, pulse duration $\tau $ and the elevation angle $\theta $ of antenna we first solve the 1-D inverse problems for each antenna position.
 Even though we propose to use a filtering, but only as a part of the postprocessing applied to the result of the inversion.
-More precisely, given the SR resolution $\Delta \rho = 2c_0 \tau \vert \cos{\theta} \vert/\rho_{max}$ we filter out $N_{0}$ Gauss-like object signal response in the computed function $\bm{r}(\xi) = (r_1(\xi),r_2(\xi),\dots,r_N(\xi))$, (see \eqref{3.140} and subsection C below), assuming that we are supposed to image $N_{0}$ targets behind the wall.
+More precisely, we filter out $N_{0}$ Gauss-like object signal response in the computed function $\bm{r}(\xi) = (r_1(\xi),r_2(\xi),\dots,r_N(\xi))$, (see \eqref{3.140} and subsection C below), assuming that we are supposed to image $N_{0}$ targets behind the wall.
 The wall is one of those targets.
 This procedure is sequentially applied to the functions $r_n(\xi)$, computed via convexification at each position $\bm{x}_{0,n}$.
 See Algorithm 1 for the the detailed description of the filtering.
-See Appendix A for the full list of the built-in functions of MATLAB used in Algorithm 1.
 The resulting function $\widetilde{\varepsilon}_r(x,\rho)$ is then used to generate the 2-D image of the scene of interest.